dansaper/dragon_game/README.md

 ### Running locally

-- Run `npm run startServer`, and navigate in the browser to localhost:8080
+- Run `npm run start`, and navigate in the browser to localhost:8080